corda/corda-docs-portal/content/en/tools/digital-currencies/creating-token-definitions.md

 4. Specify the following parameters:

-   * **Token Issuer:** The name of the Token Issuing Entity; this is the party on the network that can issue tokens of this type.
+   * **Issuer:** The name of the Token Issuing Entity; this is the party on the network that can issue tokens of this type.
 This party will make the final decision whether an issuance happens or not.
    * **Custodian:** The name of the Custodian; they are the party on the network responsible for the exchange of off-ledger collateral when a non-issuing party requests tokens of this token definition state from the Token Issuer.
 This party’s responsibility is to inform the issuer that a requesting bank has paid for the token they are requesting.
 This setting is optional and can be "None".